 It is always possible to upgrade to have more markers tested after an initial test.
 And there is a growing number of additional tests available to confirm additional items and help understand deep ancestry.

-MtDNA tests are available for those that might also wish to order these tests at group rates.
+MtDNA and Autosomal DNA tests are available for those that might also wish to order these tests at group rates.
 A variety of other special tests are also available from FTDNA and it is best to read around the FTDNA website at FTDNA.com for current offerings and costs.

 Financial contributions are welcome and necessary to help fund this study.
 While most participants can and do pay for their own tests, some persons need some financial assistance in order to participate.
 Tax deductible contributions (the Townsend Society of America is classified by the IRS as a US 501 C 3 charitable organization) may be sent to the Society at 25 West Main St., Oyster Bay, New York 11771.